Hobby Groups

 • Engaging in hobbies has not been succesful in a large group

-• The child needs support in executive functioning
+• The person needs support in executive functioning

-• The child needs support in tasks requiring movement or fine motor skills
+• The person needs support in tasks requiring movement or fine motor skills

-• The child needs support in social situations
+• The person needs support in social situations

 • Accessible spaces ensure participation in hobbies